 ARTICLE B-10.
-SICK LEAVE - After one year of service, employees (specifically Drivers and Mechanics) are eligible for paid sick leave for days missed in cases of non-work-related injury and illness, not to exceed six days per year.
-Drivers will be awarded days on their anniversary date.
-Mechanics will be awarded days in advance of their anniversary date on January 1 of each calendar year.
-For new mechanic hires or people promoted to full-time mechanics they will be awarded a prorata number of sick leave days upon completion of their probationary period based on their hire date.
-Sick leave is subject to the following exclusions:
+SICK LEAVE - After one year of service, employees are eligible for paid sick leave for days missed in cases of non-work-related injury and illness, not to exceed six days per year, subject to the following exclusions:

-- 1. Sick leave claims are limited to those days excluded from coverage by state workers' compensation law. - 2.
-No employee will receive sick leave payments for the first day, whether or not a workday, except if an employee is hospitalized during the one-day waiting period, sick leave benefits commence as of the first day of hospitalization. - 3.
-During each calendar year, employees who obtain their annual physical and biometric
+- 1. Sick leave claims are limited to those days excluded from coverage and not eligible for retroactive coverage by state workers' compensation law. - 2.
+No employee will receive sick leave payments for the first three consecutive days, whether or not work days, except if an employee is hospitalized during the three-day waiting period, sick leave benefits commence as of the first day of hospitalization. - 3.
+Sick leave waiting period for operators and mechanics during calendar year 2013 will remain at whatever level obtained by the employee (three days, two days, or one day) as a result of having had annual physicals and biometric screenings and who provided signed documentation of such from their medical provider during previous years.
+All other sick leave rules remain unchanged. - 4.
+During each calendar year beginning 2013 through 2017, employees who obtain their annual physical and biometric screening and who provide signed documentation of such from their medical provider during the year, will have their waiting period reduced by one day for the upcoming calendar year. - 5.
+Sick leave waiting period for operators and mechanics will revert to three days if the employee fails to obtain their annual physicals and biometric screenings or who fail to provide signed documentation of such from their medical provider during any calendar year.
+The waiting period will revert to three days during the calendar year following such year. - 6.
+Employees may take one day per year with no waiting period to obtain a documented wellness exam or test.

-- screening and who provide signed documentation of such from their medical provider during the year, will have their waiting period set to zero for the upcoming calendar year. - 4.
-Sick leave waiting period for operators and mechanics will revert to one day if the employee fails to obtain their annual physical and biometric screening or who fail to provide signed documentation of such from their medical provider during any calendar year.
-The waiting period will revert to one day during the calendar year following such year. - 5.
-Employees may take one day per year with no waiting period to obtain a documented wellness exam or test. - 6.
-Employees are not entitled to sick leave benefits for any time lost by reason of sickness while on vacation.
+7. Employees are not entitled to sick leave benefits for any time lost by reason of sickness while on vacation.